dexter68555/Grab-AI-Challenge/readme.md

 You should run the code in the following order.

-1. Pre-processing.ipynb
+1. Feature Engineering.ipynb
-2. Feature Engineering.ipynb
+2. Data processing.ipynb
 3. Grab AI Challenge.ipynb
 4. Get Dominant Colour of Car.ipynb